stencillogic/Start-with-Rust-fast/README.md

 | Byte (u8 only) | b'A' |
 | Floating point | 0.2 |

-Datatype can be added at the end of numeric literal, e.g.:
+Data type can be added at the end of numeric literal, e.g.:

 ```rust
 // 127 as u8